dps923/winter2017/notes/week_04/README.md

 However, many UI controls have an `intrinsic size` which is a preferred width and height, and only require 2 constraints for positioning.
 A label for instance, will set its `intrinsic size` to a width and height to fit its text, and will use this for width and height constraints if you don't manually specify these.

-Read this article [https://cocoacasts.com/what-is-intrinsic-content-size/]() up to the section `How Does It Work` (you can stop reading at `Conflicts & Intrinsic Content Size`).
+Read this article https://cocoacasts.com/what-is-intrinsic-content-size/ up to the section `How Does It Work` (you can stop reading at `Conflicts & Intrinsic Content Size`).

 ## Pin Tool

 The title of this tool panel is `Add Constraints`, and is often referred to by that name.
 This button opens a panel that allows you to create constraints by editing fields in the panel and clicking `Add Constraints`.
 This is not a property viewer panel (you won't use this to view the current constraints, it only for creating/modifying constraints).
-Created constraints appear in the object tree for your view.
+Created constraints appear in the **Document Outline** for your view.

 The `Align Tool` works similarly.

 ## Constraint Problems

 Constraints appear as blue or orange lines on the Scene.
 Blue lines mean the constraint has no problems.
 The constraint turns orange when it is incomplete or conflicting.
-Also, the View Controller Scene in the Scene object list will get an orange arrow you can click to view the constraint problems.
+Also, the View Controller Scene in the **Document Outline** will get an orange arrow you can click to view the constraint problems.

 A common situation that will turn constraints orange is when manually moving a UI element after having applied constraints, and the position of the element no longer matches what the constraint is.
 Instead of locking UI objects in place when you have constraints setup, Interface Builder allows you to move them.
 However, moving them will turn the constraint orange to indicate you either need to move the UI object back, or update the constraint to the new position.